 Facts About Colombia

-Colombia is a beautiful country that offers everything a backpacker could dream of – ancient ruins, Caribbean beaches, Amazon jungles, snow-capped peaks and beautifully preserved colonial towns bustling with a people famous for their vibrancy and love for life.
+Colombia is a beautiful country that offers everything a backpacker could dream of – ancient ruins, Caribbean beaches, Amazon jungles, snow-capped peaks and beautifully preserved colonial towns bustling with locals that are famous for their vibrancy and love for life.

 - Currency: Peso (Col$)